diegoquintanav/dlt-tutorial/docs/5-incremental-loading.md

 # Trying out incremental loading

-## A slight detour: enabling full refresh
+## A slight detour: enabling full refresh through command line arguments

 We will explore incremental loading strategies in the next sections, but first, we are going to need an easy way to tell dlt how to handle full refreshes so we can rapidly start from scratch, if something goes wrong.